 If you’re experiencing difficulty discontinuing opioid medications, you’re not alone: About 3 million Americans have opioid use disorder today.
-At their office in the Toluca Lake neighborhood of Los Angeles, California, the addiction medicine professionals at Premiere Medical Center of Burbank, INC. can help.
+At their office in the Toluca Lake neighborhood of Los Angeles, California, the addiction medicine professionals at Premiere Medical Center can help.
 To learn how Suboxone® treatment works and what it can do for you, call the office or click the online scheduler to arrange your appointment today!

 Addiction medicine helps people who rely on illicit drugs or overuse pharmaceutical medications to overcome dependency.